paipuix/history-of-genres/README.md

-# history-of-genres
+History of Genres
-A simple, personalized HTML/CSS class project redesigned in a more accessible format.
+A simple, personalized HTML/CSS class project from Code.org redesigned in a more accessible format.